gem5bootcamp/bootcamp/slides/03-Developing-gem5-models/09-extending-gem5-models.md

 ## 01-local-inst-tracker

-We know that after reaching the threshold, our LocalInstTracker will raise an `ExitEvent.MAX_INSTS` exit event, so we need a handler for it too
+We know that after reaching the threshold, our `LocalInstTracker` will raise an `ExitEvent.MAX_INSTS` exit event, so we need a handler for it too.

 ```python
 def max_inst_handler():